microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 ## The Activity Handler System

 The activity handler system is the primary way to implement bot or message extension application logic.
-It is a set of methods and configuration that allows you to register callbacks (known as route handlers) which will trigger based on the incomming activity.
-These can be in the form of a message, message reaction, or virtually any interaction with the Teams app.
+It is a set of methods and configurations that allows you to register callbacks (known as route handlers), which will trigger based on the incoming activity.
+These can be in the form of a message, message reaction, or virtually any interaction within the Teams app.

 Here's an example of registering a route handler that will run when the the user sends *"/login"* to the bot: